weymann/OH3-MercedesMe-Drops/README.md

 | callbackPort    | integer | **Unique** port number                | auto detect | no       | yes      |

 The `callbackPort` needs to be unique for all created Mercedes Me account things.
 Otherwise token exchange will be corrupted.
-Set the advanced options by yoursself if you know your IP and Port, otherwise give auto detect a try.
+Set the advanced options by yourself if you know your IP and Port, otherwise give auto detect a try.

 ## Thing Configuration